isomerpages/moe-woodlandspri/_wdp-information/WDP Rules and Regulations.md

 description: ""
 variant: tiptap
 ---
+<h3><strong>WOODLANDS PRIMARY SCHOOL DISCIPLINE APPROACH</strong></h3>
+<p>The school aims to promote positive behaviour and instill self-discipline
+in students.
+Rules governing what constitutes appropriate behaviour are established and enforced to maintain a safe and orderly environment conducive for optimal learning.
+The school works in tandem with parents and other stakeholders in developing students to be good role models and ambassadors of the school.
+Students are encouraged to make informed decisions and act responsibly towards self and others.
+All these in place would create a positive environment enabling students to strive for excellence in all their endeavours</p>
 <h3><strong>SCHOOL RULES AND REGULATIONS</strong></h3>
 <h5><strong>A) <u>NATIONAL ANTHEM &amp; PLEDGE</u></strong></h5>
 <p>Students who are Singapore citizens must sing the National Anthem and